Matter- and magnetically-driven flavor conversion of neutrinos in magnetorotational collapses: Flavor conversion in matter

 Existing literature on the topic employs simplified dipolar configurations of the magnetic field with analytical radial dependence~\cite{Ando:2002sk,Ando:2003is,Ando:2003pj,Akhmedov:2003fu, Jana:2022tsa, deGouvea:2012hg}.
 Hence, our findings present a key difference with respect to previous work, see e.g.~Refs.~\cite{Ando:2002sk,Ando:2003is,Jana:2022tsa}, where the B-res$^*$ and B-res(L) transitions were found to be non-adiabatic due to the weaker magnetic field profiles, characteristic of neutrino-driven core-collapse supernovae.
 The corresponding resonances typically occur at radii separated by almost an order of magnitude in Refs.~\cite{Ando:2002sk,Ando:2003is,Jana:2022tsa}, whereas they are much closer to each other in our case, owing to the different $\rho(1-2Y_e)$ profile (see Fig.~\ref{fig:resonance_positions_Bres_total} and Table~\ref{tab:recap_resonances}).

 We focus on exploring the flavor conversion phenomenology for Majorana particles.
 However, for Dirac neutrinos, the chirality flip resulting from dipolar magnetic interactions implies left-handed neutrinos turn into right-handed ones (and right-handed antineutrinos into left-handed ones), which then evade detection via weak interactions.
 For Dirac neutrinos, matter can also enhance these conversions resonantly.
 The resonance location would be different with respect to the one investigated for Majorana neutrinos.
 As a result, neutrino magnetic dipole interactions may be responsible for a reduction of the detected flux for Dirac particles.
 This scenario may be degenerate with other uncertainties plaguing the expected flux at Earth, such as the core-collapse physics, the role of neutrino-neutrino interaction, and potential beyond-the-Standard-Model scenarios.
 For more details, we refer the reader to Ref.~\cite{Giunti:2014ixa}, where the phenomenology of B-res transitions is thoroughly addressed.
+Related resonant flavor conversion mechanisms for Dirac neutrinos induced by twisting magnetic fields have also been explored in Ref.~\cite{Jana:2023ufy}.